Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ^^^^^^^^^^^^^

 A timestamp given in milliseconds since unix epoch.
-It consists of an unsigned 64 bit integer.
+It consists of an unsigned 64-bit integer.

 It is serialized as 8 bytes in little endian::